ianozsvald/notes_to_self/README.md

 * Focus on understanding the levers for highest value delivery, check for shared agreement on these (ignore low-value stuff that's cool but won't enable beneficial change)
 * Aim for frequent mini-retros to discuss "what did we learn? what shouldn't we repeat?"

+# Definitions

+* Billion in UK and USA is 10^9 (the "short billion"), unlike various parts of Europe.
+Milliard can be used in Europe to refer to 10^9.

 # Python

 ## Wants